-New research measures the financial health of rural healthcare organizations as they head into 2023
+New research sheds light on access to healthcare in rural areas, measures financial health of rural healthcare clinics heading into 2023

 Wipfli surveyed more than 100 rural healthcare organizations to learn how they’re coping with economic and regulatory challenges.